 Check out the press release: A Promising Approach to Preventing Homelessness Among Survivors of Domestic Violence

-Past Evidence for DV Housing First
+Past evidence for Domestic Violence Housing First

 Findings from the pilot show that women and children are safer, more stable, self-sufficient and empowered to create lives free from violence after participating in DVHF.